Do Betta Fish Need Air Pump?

 In some cases, the filters might also perform chemical filtration if you put a bag of activated carbon inside the filter media chamber.
 Chemical filtration comes in handy if the tank smells bad.

 So, you can see that filters have versatile and more complex jobs than a simple air pump.
-Some filters also provide surface agitation, thus they do the job of an air pump too!
-Such as HOB filter, Sponge filter, etc.
+Some filters also provide surface agitation, so they do the job of an air pump, too!
+Examples are HOB filters, Sponge filters, etc.

 When You Should Use An Air Pump?